alibaba-damo-academy/Photon/README.md

 bash train_photon_s2.sh
 ```

-If you want to fine-tune the phase-1 aligned model weights on your downstream task without performing token pruning in the phase-2:
+If you want to fine-tune the phase-1 aligned model weights on your downstream task without performing token pruning, please skip phase 2 and use phase-1c:

 ```bash
 bash train_photon_s1c.sh